 The View was New York City’s iconic revolving restaurant, bar, and lounge, and recently reopened after a 5-year hiatus.
 It’s located in the New York Marriott Marquis hotel, and it was recently taken over by the Union Square Hospitality Group (known for places like Gramercy Tavern, Manhatta, and The Modern.
 Reservations were fairly easy to get, and since I was craving for prime rib, I snagged one just to see how it was like.
+Previously when this was opened, it was a buffet with not-so-great rated food.

 Gui caught my attention because it offered a baked Alaska and prime rib.
 What I did not realize was that this restaurant had some folks with a track record of good Korean foods.
 Chef Sung Chul Shim comes from Kochi and Mari.
 Pastry chef, Sarah Smith, comes from many fine kitchens including Le Bernardin and Le Rock.
 The reservation was very easy to reserve for a 5:15 PM dinner on a Friday night.
+The restaurant is located on the second floor, but you check in on the first floor.

 We had won another theater tickets for this Sunday, so we looked for a place nearby.
 My partner desired Peruvian food again, specifically lomo saltado.
 The best lomo saltado place we’ve ever had was actually Mario’s in Los Angeles, and we’ve been struggling to find a comparable place, especially in New York City.
 We walked in on a late Sunday afternoon without issues, and we were seated promptly.
 Looking over the menu, they had your typical Peruvian options.